bodieb1/GOL/README.md

 # GOL
-A java Game of Life
+A Python 3.x Game of Life